renanfranca/renanfranca.github.io/_posts/2022-05-06-sponsored-post-template.md

 ![cover image](https://renanfranca.github.io/img/postbanners/2022-05-06-cover-sponsored-post-template.png)
 <span class="sponsored-post-highlight"> <a href="https://www.twitter.com/renan_afranca">Renan Franca</a> sponsored this post for Renan Hipster Blog. </span>

-The post content goes here.
+The post content starts from here.

 ## A header example
 If it is needed.